 - Resource group: Create a resource group or select an existing one.
 Resource group is used to manage Azure resources for your projects.

 - Location: Select a location for the resource group.
-This location is also used for the default cluster storage and the HDInsight cluster.
+The template uses this location for creating the cluster as well as for the default cluster storage.

-- ClusterName: Enter a name for the Hadoop cluster that you create.
+- ClusterName: Enter a name for the HDInsight cluster that you want to create.

-- Spark version: Select the Spark version that you want to install on the cluster.
+- Spark version: Select 2.0 as the version that you want to install on the cluster.

 - Cluster login name and password: The default login name is admin.